Tanglewood Music Center: History

+On May 16, 2013, the BSO announced Andris Nelsons as its 15th Music Director.
+Since assuming his post in 2015, Nelsons has worked with the TMC Orchestra every season and given frequent conducting masterclasses to the conducting fellows of the TMC.
+Following Highstein's retirement Michael Nock, who previously served as Associate Director, was named interim director for the summer of 2022.
+In October 2023, violist Edward Gazouleas was announced as director designate of the Tanglewood Music Center.

 Performance and other facilities

 Tanglewood activities take place on 210 acre of meadow, most of which was donated to the BSO in 1936 by the Tappan family.

 Students of the TMC are typically housed in Miss Hall's School, a boarding school for high-school aged girls in nearby Pittsfield.
 Until 1999, composition students at the festival were housed separately at the Koussevitzky mansion (Seranak) near the grounds; this practice ended with Highstein's appointment as director.